kjanat/Hi-Res-Redirector/README.md

 - **eBay**: Redirects to high-definition eBay product photos, eliminating blurry item images.
 - **BBC**: Enjoy crystal clear visuals when browsing BBC images.
 - **More Supported Sites**: Includes support for Marktplaats, Nike, YouTube, AliExpress, and Google User Content, enhancing images across these platforms.
+- **Customizable Settings**: Enable or disable redirects for specific websites to tailor the extension to your preferences.
+- **Debug Mode**: Get visual notifications when redirects happen (useful for developers and curious users).
+- **Performance Optimized**: Lightweight code that won't slow down your browsing experience.

 ## How It Works